 Soiva Camp is a music camp for students ages 11-19—but it’s also a memorable experience that brings together young people and instructors from Finland and the United States for a week of learning, fun, and cultural exchange.

 This special opportunity is open to students of piano, violin, viola, cello, flute, clarinet and saxophone, as well as composition and improvisation..

-The next camp will be held at Concordia College in Moorhead, Minnesota, June 17-25, 2017.
+The 2017 camp at Concordia College in Moorhead, Minnesota, was another success!

 Loosely translated, “Soiva” means “sounding forth” or “ringing.”